danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 ## The Challenge at Hand

 Despite the considerable simplification efforts made to the webform in recent years, its usage among employees has not witnessed a significant increase.
 The form was shortened to make it more accessible, removing detailed questions that non-IT personnel found challenging to answer.
-The objective was to encourage staff to utilize the webform instead of directly reaching out to the IT architects or other members of the IT department.
+The objective was to encourage staff to utilise the webform instead of directly reaching out to the IT architects or other members of the IT department.
 However, these efforts have not yielded the desired level of success.

 In light of these findings, the main objective of this study is to delve into the reasons behind the inconsistent adherence to the IT investment process by employees and propose strategies to improve compliance.
 The subsequent report will thoroughly investigate the intricacies of this issue and put forward solutions to enhance the usage of the webform.

-## Scope and Research Question

-The primary objective of this study is to explore the reasons behind the inconsistent adherence to the IT investment process among employees and propose strategies to improve compliance.
-To achieve this, a range of employees from different roles and backgrounds within Vejle Municipality's diverse organisational structure were interviewed.
-The interviews included individuals such as school teachers, system administrators, and daycare workers, providing a comprehensive understanding of employees' perspectives, their comprehension of the process, and their suggestions for its improvement.

-However, an intriguing pattern has emerged during the course of this investigation.
-It has been observed that some employees independently purchase new IT systems without prior consultation with the IT department, disregarding the clear guidelines for IT procurement.
-Moreover, these independent purchases often come with unrealistic expectations regarding implementation timelines, further exacerbating the compliance issue faced by the Municipality.
-Consequently, this study emphasises the importance of adopting a user-centred approach that fosters empathy with end-users, rather than solely treating it as a management problem.

-## GPT-4 and Qualitative Research

-An innovative aspect of this study involves the utilization of OpenAI's advanced Generative Pre-trained Transformer (GPT), specifically the fourth iteration (GPT-4).
-This powerful Large Language Model (LLM) served as a complementary tool to traditional research methodologies, particularly in developing insights into employees' attitudes and behaviors regarding the IT investment process.

-GPT-4's unique capabilities, such as processing large volumes of detailed text input and generating insightful analyses, were leveraged throughout this study.
-Notably, GPT-4 can handle up to 8,000 tokens with the 8K model and an impressive 32,000 tokens with the 32K model, with each token representing approximately 0.75 words in English text \[@openaiPricing\].
-This allows the model to analyze and derive insights from a vast amount of textual data.

-One innovative application of GPT-4 was its use in generating an affinity diagram based on the interview notes, with the aim of extracting fresh perspectives from the extensive dataset.
-However, this approach encountered some limitations.
-Despite employing bicameral dialogue, a technique in which the model simulates thoughts by engaging in dialogue with itself, the resulting diagrams did not meet the anticipated expectations.
-Therefore, further research is recommended to explore the limitations and potential applications of GPT-4 in this context.

-## Methodology and Structure

-To achieve a comprehensive understanding of the subject matter, this study adopts an in-depth ethnographic approach, employing semi-structured interviews to gather rich and nuanced data.
-This qualitative methodology was chosen due to the relatively limited number of individuals directly involved in IT investments within Vejle Municipality, allowing for a deeper exploration of their experiences and perspectives.

-The research is structured into several distinct sections, starting with a comprehensive literature review that establishes the theoretical framework and existing knowledge on the topic.
-This is followed by a detailed methodology chapter, outlining the research design, data collection procedures, and ethical considerations.
-The subsequent chapters present and analyze the gathered data, providing insights into employees' attitudes, challenges, and suggestions regarding the IT investment process.

-The final chapters of the study offer concrete recommendations to Vejle Municipality for improving compliance with the IT investment process.
-Additionally, the utility and limitations of GPT-4 in the context of this study are evaluated, highlighting its potential contributions and areas that require further exploration.
-The study also identifies potential avenues for future research, addressing unresolved questions and areas of interest that emerged during the investigation.

-## Contributions and Future Research Opportunities

-This study makes significant contributions to the field of IT investment governance and resource-based theory, with a specific focus on Danish municipalities.
-It aims to provide Vejle Municipality with practical and actionable recommendations to improve compliance with their IT investment process.
-Additionally, it explores the potential utility and limitations of Large Language Models (LLMs) as qualitative research tools in ethnographic studies.

-The application of a bicameral dialogue approach and the exploration of GPT-4 in generating an affinity diagram present exciting opportunities for future research.
-Further investigation into the use of LLMs in analysing and interpreting large qualitative datasets has the potential to advance the field.

-Expanding the understanding of IT investment governance can be achieved by comparing practices across different municipalities or other public/non-profit organisations.
-Exploring the combination of ethnographic methodologies with a stronger focus on managerial and communication studies could be a promising avenue for future research.

-This study contributes to a nuanced understanding of the challenges and dynamics involved in the governance of IT investments, particularly in the context of public administration.
-The insights gained from this research can guide future studies and potentially shape best practices in IT investment governance.

 # Literature review
+The literature review serves as a foundational stone for this research project, providing theoretical grounding and framing the study within the existing academic landscape.
+It is through this academic lens that I will seek to understand the potential of Generative Pretrained Transformers (GPT) as a tool in ethnographic research, with a specific focus on understanding employee attitudes and behaviours towards IT investment processes.

+The review is structured in three distinct yet interconnected sections, each addressing a crucial aspect of the research inquiry.

+The first section provides background on the area information technology investment governance, situating the present study in the field and offering the necessary background and context for understanding the specific situation at Vejle municipality.

+The second section will delve into traditional qualitative methods used in ethnographic research, primarily focusing on ethnomethodology and affinity diagramming.
+Understanding these established methodologies will help to construct a baseline against which I can compare and assess the utility of GPT models.

+Finally, the third section addresses the emergence and characteristics of Large Language Models (LLMs), particularly OpenAI's GPT models, in the research landscape.
+By detailing the current understanding and application of these AI models, I aim to contextualise their potential role in qualitative research.

+Through this comprehensive review, I aim to intertwine these seemingly disparate threads - IT governance, ethnographic research methods, and GPT models - into a cohesive framework, ultimately supporting our exploration of GPT's potential in enhancing our understanding of employee attitudes towards Vejle's IT investment process.
+As such, this literature review paves the way for the empirical investigation that follows.

-## Information Technology Investment Governance and Resource-Based Theory
+## Information Technology Investment Governance

-Information Technology (IT) investment governance is an integral part of effective corporate strategy, helping to align IT investments with business objectives and maximizing returns [@Weill2004].
-This critical domain of corporate governance encompasses activities related to the decision-making, planning, and control of IT investments.
+IT governance is a vital component for both private and public sector organisations, playing a central role in aligning IT investments with institutional goals and maximising associated benefits \[@Weill2004\].
+Encompassing decision-making, planning, and controlling IT investments, it sits at the heart of effective governance.

-Central to the understanding of IT investment governance is the concept of resource-based theory.
-Introduced by Wernerfelt (1984), the resource-based view (RBV) of a firm is a theoretical framework that posits that organizations can gain a sustainable competitive advantage by utilizing their resources and capabilities in ways that are valuable, rare, imperfectly imitable, and non-substitutable (VRIN attributes) [@Wernerfelt1984; @Barney1991].
-The RBV underscores the importance of efficiently allocating resources to areas where they can deliver maximum value.
+One influential concept for understanding IT governance is the resource-based theory, proposed by @Wernerfelt1984.
+The resource-based view (RBV) suggests that organisations can secure a sustainable advantage by optimally employing their resources and capabilities, those possessing valuable, rare, imperfectly imitable, and non-substitutable (VRIN) attributes \[@Wernerfelt1984; @Barney1991\].
+RBV underlines the strategic necessity of resource allocation for maximum value.

+When we consider RBV in public sector contexts, such as Vejle municipality, the idea of a "competitive advantage" is recontextualised.
+Unlike private firms, public institutions aim to deliver the best possible public value rather than outperform market competitors.
+Here, the efficient allocation and utilisation of resources equate to high-quality service delivery.
+In the realm of IT investment, strategic decisions should maximise public benefit through increased efficiency and effectiveness.

-The resource-based theory was later expanded to include IT resources as a distinct category that can offer a strategic advantage.
-Bharadwaj (2000) posits that organizations with superior IT capability—defined as IT infrastructure, IT human resources, and IT-enabled intangibles—are better positioned to outperform competitors [@Bharadwaj2000].
-This perspective is consistent with the resource-based theory, underscoring the need for effective governance of IT resources and investments.
+Building upon the RBV, @Bharadwaj2000 positions IT resources as a distinct strategic category.
+Organisations, he argues, possessing superior IT capabilities, can enhance their operational efficiency and service quality \[@Bharadwaj2000\].
+This perspective fits seamlessly within the RBV, reinforcing the critical need for effective governance of IT resources and investments.

-In the context of IT investment governance, Ali et al. (2015) developed a construct known as IT investment governance (ITIG) based on resource-based theory [@ALI20151].
-ITIG measures an organization's capability to effectively govern its IT investments, thus aiding in the effective allocation and utilization of IT resources.
-The construct consists of four factors: IT investment value governance, IT investment value monitoring, IT investment appraisals, and IT investment project management.
+@ALI20151 developed a novel construct, known as IT investment governance (ITIG), also premised on the RBV.
+ITIG gauges an organisation's competence in effectively governing its IT investments, thereby enabling the efficient allocation and utilisation of IT resources.
+The construct comprises four elements: IT investment value governance, IT investment value monitoring, IT investment appraisals, and IT investment project management.

-Ali et al. (2015) demonstrated a significant positive relationship between the ITIG construct and corporate performance.
-This finding suggests that organizations with robust IT investment governance are better positioned to extract value from their IT investments and align these investments with their strategic objectives.
-By effectively governing IT investments, organisations can not only improve operational efficiency but also enhance their competitive advantage in line with the principles of the resource-based theory.
+The relevance and efficacy of the ITIG construct were demonstrated by Ali et al. (2015), highlighting a significant positive correlation with organisational performance.
+This critical finding implies organisations with robust IT investment governance are poised to extract greater value from their IT investments and align these more closely with their strategic goals.
+Consequently, effective IT investment governance enables organisations to amplify operational efficiency and public value, thus reinforcing the core principles of the RBV.

-Despite the advancements made by Ali et al. (2015), gaps still remain in understanding the behavioural aspects affecting the effective governance of IT investments, such as employee compliance with IT governance processes.
-However, the resource-based theory and ITIG construct provide a robust theoretical foundation for analysing and improving IT investment governance.
+While Ali et al. (2015) made notable strides, certain gaps still persist, particularly in understanding the behavioural elements influencing effective IT investment governance, such as employee compliance with IT governance processes.
+Nonetheless, the RBV and ITIG construct offer a robust theoretical foundation to scrutinise and enhance IT investment governance within the public sector, paving the way for future research and improvements.

+## Traditional Qualitative Research Methods
+In the pursuit of understanding the complexity of human behaviour and experiences, qualitative research methods have been instrumental.
+Traditional qualitative methods offer a lens to dive into the social fabric of communities, organisations, and other societal entities.
+Through these methods, researchers can explore participants' perspectives, experiences, and interpretations in rich detail, allowing them to grasp the nuances of various socio-cultural phenomena.

+The importance of such methods cannot be overstated in the context of ethnography, a research tradition steeped in capturing the intricacies of cultural and social dynamics.
+While ethnographic research has evolved significantly over the years, certain traditional methods remain integral to its execution, providing a robust structure to the inquiry.

+In this section, we will delve into two primary traditional qualitative methods frequently employed in ethnographic research: ethnomethodology and affinity diagramming.
+Ethnomethodology provides insights into social order's construction in daily interactions, while affinity diagramming facilitates the organisation and synthesis of large volumes of qualitative data.

+Understanding these established methodologies serves as a crucial starting point in the present research project.
+It offers a baseline against which we can assess the potential and utility of emerging tools such as LLMs.
+Additionally, these methods inform the ways we engage with participants and interpret their experiences and behaviours towards IT investment processes at Vejle municipality.

-## Ethnomethodology (Crabtree et al. 2012)
+### Ethnomethodology (Crabtree et al. 2012)

 Ethnomethodology (EM) is a theoretical approach that has gained considerable attention in the field of social science research.
 EM emphasises the study of how people create and maintain social order through their everyday interactions, and how they use practical methods and techniques to make sense of their social world.
 As Crabtree et al. (2012) note, "EM researchers typically focus on how members of a particular community or social setting use their everyday practices and knowledge to produce the norms and rules that govern social life" (p.
 316).